mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 You might think this an odd one to consider at a solution design level: what to do with exception is usually an interview question about checked-or-unchecked.
-But it can be a significant architectural question: if your system is 4th in a chain of systems all contributing to "Organisation Event XXX Is Happening" and you are the one whose database chooses to go pear-shaped, what should happen?
+But it can be a significant architectural question: if your system is 4th in a chain of systems all contributing to "Organisation Event XXX Is Happening" and yours is the one whose database chooses to go pear-shaped, what should happen?

 Maybe you are a purely UI operation in which case a user-friendly - but security-aware - error message may be